 Cayenne pepper is known for its heat and spiciness.
 White miso paste, on the other hand, is a fermented soybean paste that offers a rich, umami flavor.
 Combined, they create a spicy umami flavor that mimics gochujang fairly well.

 Cayenne peppers are ground into a powder.
-Before you mix the cayenne powder and white miso paste into your recipe, I recommend first tasting a mixed small sample.
+Before you mix the cayenne powder and white miso paste into your recipe, I recommend first tasting a small sample.
 Start by mixing equal parts in a small bowl.
 Adjust the ratio as necessary so that it will complement your recipe.

 Both cayenne pepper and miso paste can be found in most grocery stores, usually in the spice and the refrigerated international section (at my store, miso paste is tucked away on an end cap).